Ruslan-Far/victim_search_algorithm/README.md

 ## Dependencies

+- clone repo from `https://gitlab.com/lirs-kfu/lirs-ros-video-streaming.git` to your workspace (on engineer robot) and build it
-- clone repo from `https://gitlab.com/lirs-kfu/engineer-gazebo-model.git` to your workspace and build it
+- clone repo (`server` branch) from `https://gitlab.com/lirs-kfu/servosila-engineer-robot-motion.git` to your workspace (on engineer robot) and build it

 ## Build